🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-✈️ Airport Connectivity + 5.4 -- 30 Beirut-Rafic Hariri International Airport offers decent regional connectivity to Europe and the Middle East, though it faces occasional disruptions due to geopolitical instability.
+✈️ Airport Connectivity + 6.9 -- 30 Beirut–Rafic Hariri International Airport offers numerous regional and some long-haul flights, but service is frequently disrupted by political instability.

 πŸ“‘ CONNECTIVITY